 Notes from the Carbon panel session at EuroLLVM 2024

 2024Q2.
-Last update 13 May 2024.
+Last update 2024Q2.
 History↓

 Last month I had the pleasure of attending EuroLLVM which featured a panel session on the Carbon programming language.
 It was recorded and of course we all know automated transcription can be stunningly accurate these days, yet I still took fairly extensive notes throughout.
 I often take notes (or near transcriptions) as I find it helps me process.
 I'm not sure whether I'm adding any value by writing this up, or just contributing entropy but here it goes.
 You should of course assume factual mistakes or odd comments are errors in my transcription or interpretation, and if you keep an eye on the LLVM YouTube channel you should find the session recording uploaded there in the coming months.